 On October 9th, 1967, professional revolutionary Ernesto Guevara de la Serna, better known as Che Guevara, was executed by Bolivian armed forces.
-Che Guevara, the Argentine-born Marxist revolutionary and Cubanguerrilla leader, became part of Fidel Castro’s efforts to overthrow the Batista government in Cuba.
+Che Guevara, the Argentine-born Marxist revolutionary and Cuban guerrilla leader, had become part of Fidel Castro’s efforts to overthrow the Batista government in Cuba.
 Later, he became president of the Cuban national bank and encouraged a shift of the country’s trade relations from the United States to the Soviet Union.
 Three years later, he was appointed minister of industry.
 Guevara left this post in 1965 to export the ideas of Cuba’s revolution to other parts of the world.
-In 1966, he began to try to incite the people of Bolivia to rebel against their government, but was captured and killed in La Higuera by the Bolivian army on October 9, 1967.

 In 1962 René Burri visited Havana on commission for Look magazine.
 One of the resultant portraits of Guevara smoking a cigar became an iconic image of the 20th century.
 For the book Contact Sheets, René Burri told the story behind the photograph: